 Continuing the theme of autumnal desserts I am pleased to present you with my Pumpkin & Plum Conserve Steamed Pudding.
 It is my first pumpkin dessert on the blog and definitely not the last.

 Inspired yet again by Great British Bake Off and the “pudding week” I decided to create my own autumnal version of Britain’s famous steamed pudding.
-I thought that combination of pumpkin, mixed spice and damson plum conserve will be simply stunning.
+I thought that combination of pumpkin puree (check out my guide on how to make your Easy Homemade Pumpkin Puree), mixed spice and damson plum conserve will be simply stunning.
 I was right! 🙂

 Steamed pudding is really easy to make!
 It may not be the quickest and steaming process requires some supervision but preparation of the sponge batter itself couldn’t be simpler.
 All you need is equal amount of self-raising flour, sugar, butter and eggs and the topping and flavourings of your choice.
 Bit of mixing, equipment prep and you’re on your way to pudding heaven.